-Paul’s is at the geographical centre of Sydney University.
-It is a college for men, with just under 200 students, who normally stay for three years, sometimes more.
-Next door to The Women’s College, Paul’s sometimes feels co-residential, but students make their own space.
+St Paul’s is at the geographical centre of Sydney University.
+It is a college for undergraduate men, and postgraduate women and men, with just under 200 students in the undergraduate community, who normally stay for three years, sometimes more.
+Next door to The Women’s College, Paul’s sometimes feels co-residential at the undergraduate level, but students make their own space.
 The grounds are large, the rooms are large.
 Officially Anglican, Paul’s has an expansive spirit.

 The Head of College and of the Pauline community is the Warden.
 Other resident staff include the Senior Tutor and Assistant Senior Tutor, who oversee academic progress, and the Sub-Warden and his assistants, who manage the details of public order.
 Office staff include the Executive Manager, the Registrar, the Finance Manager and the Alumni Officer.

 A good university college is a school of leadership and at Paul’s the style of student responsibility is strong, congenial and constructive.
 An elected committee manages numerous activities through convenorships, a process of continuous experiment adaptable to the wider world.

 The College must grow to take full advantage of its assets.
 It needs more and better undergraduate facilities and more academic expertise at a higher level.
 New buildings on its northern boundary make this possible.
 With a separate graduate community, male and female, Paul’s can become central to the research effort of one of the world’s leading universities.

 Each week is packed with gatherings.
 Most are organised by the students, including some of the most splendid events in the University calendar.
 There are special dinners in Hall to mark sporting victories and academic success.
 Find out more.

 The College is also available for conferences, especially during University vacations.